PKU-OS/Pintos-dockerfile/README.md

 You can close the qemu by `Ctrl+a+x` or `Ctrl+c` if the previous one does not work.

 Now Let's conclude what you have done.
-You used docker to run a Ubuntu container which functions like a full Linux OS inside your host OS.
-Then you use qemu to simulate a 32-bit x86 computer inside your container, then you boot a tiny toy OS -- Pintos on the computer which qemu simulates.
-Wow, virualization is great, right?
+First, You used docker to run a Ubuntu container which functions as a full Linux OS inside your host OS.
+Then you used qemu to simulate a 32-bit x86 computer inside your container.
+Finally, you boot a tiny toy OS -- Pintos on the computer which qemu simulates.
+Wow, virtualization is amazing, right?

 Throughout this semester, you can modify your Pintos source code in your host machine with your favourite IDE and run/debug/test your Pintos in the container.
 You can leave the container running when you are modifying Pintos, and your modification will be visible in the container immediatedly.